 What are Small Business Size Standards?

 A small business size standard in government contracting is stated by either the number of employees or average annual receipts.
-The limitations and legal standards articulate the largest size that your small business (including subsidiaries and affiliates) can legally remain as a legal small business that bids on federal contracts.
+Under the proposed rules (now current law) the limitations and legal standards articulate the largest size that your small business (including subsidiaries and affiliates) can legally remain as a legal small business that bids on federal contracts.

 How to calculate your small business size standard requirement

-SBA size standards, depending on the industry are based on the average your company’s annual receipts or the average number of company employees.
-See how to calculate annual receipts or how SBA decides number of employees?
+Small Business Administration SBA size standards, depending on the industry are based on the average your company’s annual receipts or the average number of company employees.

 What Hurdles are Contractors Facing When Not Meeting Small Business Size Standards?

 As a small business competing for federal government contracts, you will at some point experience the dilemma of having to defend or respond to an SBA size protest.
 This occurs after you are awarded a federal small business contract and a competitor challenges your small business size standard compliance by filing a small business size protest with the SBA.